Easy Tteokguk (Korean Rice Cake Soup)

 This lighter and simpler version uses dried anchovies and seaweed to create a clear and clean broth.
 It’s easy to make and perfect for those who prefer a lighter soup with a subtle umami flavor.

-A Bowl Of Tteokguk = One Year Older?
+A Bowl of Korean Rice Cake Soup = One Year Older?

-In Korea, it’s a tradition to eat tteokguk on New Year’s Day, and with it comes the saying, You age one year after you finish your bowl of tteokguk.
+In Korea, it’s a tradition to eat ddukguk on New Year’s Day, and with it comes the saying, You age one year after you finish your bowl of rice cake soup.
 Unlike most countries where birthdays determine a person’s age, Koreans traditionally add a year to their age every January 1st.
 Adults often joke with children that they must eat their entire bowl to become one year older.
 Children, eager to grow up faster, sometimes insist on eating two bowls!
 Now that I’m older, though, I think I’d be happy with half a bowl, haha.

 Tteokguk is more than just a delicious dish.
 It’s a meaningful way to celebrate the New Year, filled with tradition.
 Whether you’re looking for a comforting winter meal or a way to connect with Korean culture, this soup is the perfect choice.
 Let’s start the year with a warm, delicious tteokguk and good vibes!